Wacław Kiełtyka

-Wacław "Vogg" Kiełtyka (born 17 December 1981) is a Polish musician, best known as the guitarist of the death metal band Decapitated.
-In addition to Decapitated, Wacław has been the guitarist of Lux Occulta since 1998, as well as a former member of the Kraków group Sceptic.
-He also worked with the death metal band Vader.
-He is a graduate of musical school in the first and second degree, and attended the Academy of Music in Kraków as an accordionist.
+Wacław "Vogg" Kiełtyka (born 17 December 1981) is a Polish musician, best known as the guitarist of the death metal band Decapitated and the former lead guitarist of Machine Head.
+Kiełtyka has also been the guitarist of Lux Occulta since 1998, and is a former member of Sceptic and Vader.
+Kiełtyka auditioned for Morbid Angel after the departure of Erik Rutan in 2006.

-Kiełtyka auditioned for second guitarist of Morbid Angel after the departure of Erik Rutan in 2006.
 Before joining Vader in 2009, Kiełtyka was a music store salesman.
 He also worked as a guitar technician for the band Hypocrisy.

-From September 2019 to November 2023, Kiełtyka played the lead guitar in Machine Head.
+As well as being a guitar player, Kiełtyka is a classically-trained accordionist.
+He graduated from the Academy of Music in Kraków as an accordionist, and some Lux Occulta releases have featured his accordion playing.